cuhk-csci4140/footbomb/README.md

 ```
 node server
 ```
- within footbomb folder, then open [http://localhost:8080](http://localhost:8080) and enjoy the show!
+ within folder 'footbomb', then open [http://localhost:8080](http://localhost:8080) and enjoy the show!